Price Experimentation and Interference: A Two-Sided Market Model

-\item $ -(p-c)v'(p)/v(p)$ is strictly increasing in $p$ for $p \in [c,+\infty);$, \end{enumerate} \end{assumption} \noteREV{The intervals at infinity were closed in the previous assumption, and I made them open; make sure this is ok.} Assumptions \ref{as: valuation_function}.1-3 are natural for a utility function.
+Assumptions \ref{as: valuation_function}.1-\ref{as: valuation_function}.3 are natural for a utility function.
 We assumed strict positivity to avoid degeneracy.
-Assumption \ref{as: valuation_function}.4 is reminiscent to the standard increasing generalized failure rate assumption for dsitributions \citep{lariviere2006note} and is satisfied for standard specifications such as linear and exponential, among others.
+Assumption \ref{as: valuation_function}.4 is reminiscent to the standard increasing generalized failure rate assumption for distributions \citep{lariviere2006note} and is satisfied for standard specifications such as linear and exponential valuation functions, among others.
 Indeed, we consider the standard specification of $v(p)=e^{V-p}$ in our numerics.
-Note that Assumption $\ref{as: valuation_function}$ implies Assumption \ref{as: demand}.\footnote{In addition, when $v(p)$ satisfy Assumption $\ref{as: valuation_function}$ the market balance equation has a closed form solution given by:
+In Appendix \ref{sec: two_side_demand_assumption_4} we show that Assumption $\ref{as: valuation_function}$ implies Assumption \ref{as: demand}.\footnote{In addition, when $v(p)$ satisfies Assumption $\ref{as: valuation_function}.1$ the market balance equation has a closed form solution given by:

 }